rjanot/YuccaPrerenderBundle/README.md

 #### Ignored extensions

-ZfrPrerender is configured by default to ignore all the requests for resources with those extensions:
+YuccaPrerender is configured by default to ignore all the requests for resources with those extensions:
 `.js`,
 `.css`,
 `.less`,